-- 7 Force Commercial Services has responsibility to ensure appropriate Procurement Policy and documentation are published covering matters such as: - 6.1.1 the whole tendering process i.e. initial tender, specifications and standards, and evaluation and appointment of contractors and consultants; - 6.1.2 processes regarding the use of sub-contractors; - 6.1.3 processes regarding variations to contract; - 6.1.4 the process to be undertaken in relation to declarations of interest in a contract; - 6.1.5 the procedures to be followed in relation to collaborative contracts; - 6.1.6 the adoption of Framework Agreements; - 6.1.7 the procedures to be followed in applying for an exception to Standing Orders, including: - 6.1.7.1 the formal procedure to be adopted to evidence alternative provision is not available; - 6.1.7.2 the formal justification of emergency provision; - 6.1.8 the achievement of value for money, and the minimisation of risk to the PCCs, the PFCC(s) and Constabulary. - 6.2 If during a procurement process it is identified that an individual Force (or Forces) are put in a detrimental position (economical or from an operational efficiency perspective) this will be escalated to the lead stakeholder to resolve, or take to the next monthly CEB. - 6.3 The Procurement Policy and Procedures will set out arrangements for the recording and retention of information in relation to procurement activity. - 6.4 The Procurement Policy will also detail the arrangements for reporting procurement activity to meet the requirements of the PCCs, the PFCC(s) and Constabularies together with addressing the need to publish information in accordance with Government requirements. - 6.5 Contents of the Policy will be agreed by the PCC CFOs and CC CFOs.
+6.1.The Procurement Function has responsibility to ensure appropriate Procurement Policy and Procedures are published covering matters such as:

+- 6.1.1.the procedures to be applied in respect of the whole tendering process i.e. initial tender, specifications and standards, and evaluation and appointment of contractors and consultants; - 6.1.2.processes regarding the use of sub-contractors; - 6.1.3.processes regarding variations to contract; - 6.1.4.the process to be undertaken in relation to declarations of interest in a contract; - 6.1.5.the procedures to be followed in relation to collaborative contracts; - 6.1.6.the adoption of Framework Agreements; - 6.1.7.the procedures to be followed in applying for an exception to Standing Orders, including: - 6.1.7.1.the formal procedure to be adopted to evidence alternative provision is not available; - 6.1.7.2.the formal justification of emergency provision; - 6.1.8.the achievement of value for money, and the minimisation of risk to the PCCs, the PFCC(s) and Constabulary. - 6.2.If during a procurement process it is identified that an individual Force (or Forces) are put in a detrimental position (economical or from an operational efficiency perspective) this is to be escalated to the lead stakeholder to resolve, or take to the next monthly SPGB. - 6.3.
+The Procurement Policy and Procedures will set out arrangements for the recording and retention of information in relation to procurement activity. - 6.4.
+The Procurement Policy will also detail the arrangements for reporting procurement activity to meet the requirements of the PCCs, the PFCC(s) and Constabularies together with addressing the need to publish information in accordance with Government requirements. - 6.5.Contents of the Policies and Procedures will be agreed by the PCC CFOs and CC CFOs.